Managing the flow of data to stakeholders who need it — data governance — now plays a critical role in every company’s data strategy.

 - Data intelligence: data cataloging, data lineage, and metadata management

-Because organizations require trusted data to empower data users, improve customer experiences, and make decisions with confidence, data quality must be a core component of any data governance program.
-The further along an organization is in this maturity curve, the more it can take advantage of powerful technologies like data profiling and data matching with machine learning.
-And the better positioned it is to get the maximum value out of all of its data assets while maintaining the necessary level of control and trust in that data.
+Because organizations require trusted data to empower data users, improve customer experiences, and make decisions with confidence, data quality metrics must be a core component of any data governance program.
+The further along an organization is on this maturity curve, the more it can take advantage of powerful technologies like data profiling and data matching with machine learning.
+This helps position an organization to get the maximum value out of all of its data assets while maintaining the necessary level of control and trust in that data.

 Unlocking the full potential of a data governance framework

-Governance is about more than data protection and control.
-And if implemented correctly, data governance processes don’t slow or prevent access to data.
-Rather, they can improve data access by helping organizations deliver trusted data to the right people in the right format at the right time, all while ensuring data privacy and regulatory compliance.
+Change management can help create a supportive culture that values data governance.
+You can head off concerns about new data governance policies by reassuring your business units that, implemented correctly, data governance processes don’t slow business processes or prevent access to needed data.
+Rather, these policies ought to improve data access by enabling self-service delivery of trusted data to the right people in the right format at the right time — all while ensuring data privacy and regulatory compliance.

-To get a more in-depth look at the methods and best practices you can use to implement a successful data governance initiative at your organization, check out the <Definitive Guide to Data Governance>.
-You’ll learn additional details about the topics covered in this blog and explore new areas, including:
+To get a more in-depth look at the methods and best practices you can use to implement a successful data governance initiative at your organization, read the Definitive Guide to Data Governance.

-- Multiple ways data governance can save you time, money, and resources
+- Multiple ways that data governance initiatives can save you time, money, and resources

-- How to choose the best data governance model for your needs
+- How to choose the best data governance strategies and models for your needs

-- Three steps to delivering data you can trust at any scale
+- Three steps to delivering high quality data you can trust, at any scale

 - Tips for building a data team and a data-driven culture